tclahr/uac/CONTRIBUTING.md

 git checkout -b develop
 ```

-1. Make sure your local develop branch is up to date with respect to the upstream one.
+1. Make sure your local develop branch is up to date with the upstream one.

 ```shell
 git pull upstream develop